zhenyiya/StreamFlow/README.md

 # StreamFlow

-Process large-scale data streams and manage distributed services.
+StreamFlow is a high-performance distributed computing platform designed to process large-scale data streams and manage distributed services.
+Built with Go's concurrency model at its core, StreamFlow provides an intuitive framework for building resilient, scalable applications that harness the full potential of distributed computing.

 ### Features